rgreminger/tilburg-science-hub/docs/workflow/automation.md

 - [Cmake](https://cmake.org/)/[Scons](https://scons.org/): general make tools
 - [Bazel](https://bazel.build): Google's next generation build system

-### Readme.txt
+**Readme.txt**

+Don't have time to set up a reproducible workflow using `make`?
-A `readme.txt` - or, in other words, a plain text file with some documentation - is great.
+A `readme.txt` - or, in other words, a plain text file with some documentation - is great alternative.
 They are very useful to provide an overview about what the project is about, and many researchers also use them to explain in which order to run scripts.
 But then again, you would have to execute that code manually.

-### A bash script
+**make.bat - a bash script**

 What you see with other researchers is that they put the running instructions into a bash script, for example a `.bat` file on Windows.
-Such a file is helpful because it makes the order of execution *explicit*, but such a file will always build *everything*.
-Especially in data-intensive projects, though, you would exactly want to avoid that to make quick progress.
+Such a file is helpful because it makes the order of execution *explicit*.
+The downside is that such a file will always build *everything* - even those targets that are already up-to-date.
+Especially in data- and computation-intensive projects, though, you would exactly want to avoid that to make quick progress.

-Generally, `make` is preferred over a `readme.txt` - but better have a `readme.txt` than no documentation at all.
+To sum up, we prefer `make` over a `readme.txt` or a `make.bat`.
+But better have one of those than no documentation at all.

-!!! summary
+## Summary

+!!! summary "What is `make`, and how can we use it to automate pipelines?"

 	With `make`, we